Before he was killed by police, Hakim Littleton was trying to get out of Detroit.

 "But we’re not stepping back to ask why police can kill us at all," she continued.
 "What we’re doing (as Black people) is not worthy of a death sentence — we’re living our lives according to the conditions that have created them.”

 Littleton and his girlfriend, Malica White, wanted to settle down in Arizona after traveling to France and Greece.
-They envisioned themselves buying a house, building a family, and working — though this was a point of contention, as Littleton wanted White to be a stay-at-home mom and White plans to become a nurse.
+They envisioned themselves buying a house, building a family, and working — though this was a point of contention, as Littleton wanted White to be a stay-at-home mom and White plans to be a nurse.

 The 18-year-old says she’s had difficulty making sense of why Littleton was taken from her.
 Sure, she said, he made some bad choices, but she never anticipated they could have such grave consequences.
 Losing him to violence, let alone police violence, was not a thought that crossed her mind.